dojayuli/dojayuli/README.md

-- 👋 Hi, I’m @dojayuli
+- 👋 Hi, I’m Yuli
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning  programming
-- 💞️ I’m looking to collaborate on business
-- 📫 How to reach me email
+- 📫 liliraspitu@gmail.com

 <!---
 dojayuli/dojayuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.